krispayne/borg-scripts/README.md

   * borg_passgen is called at load of it's LaunchAgent, which is destroyed after 30 seconds.
   * borg_init is called at load of it's LaunchAgent, which is destroyed after 30 seconds.
   * borg_hourly's LaunchAgent is created, then loaded.
 It is not destroyed.
+  * This MUST be run either by hand (`bash borg_setup`) or uploaded to the JSS.
+It will not work correctly if ran as a 'process' via a policy.
 * borg_passgen is ran once with a LaunchAgent from borg_setup
   * it assumes the correct person is logged in, and stores the password in their keychain and in .borgpass.
   * it assumes the user on the client is also a user on the server (LDAP, AD, whatever.)